 Beautifully staged to allow your eyes to take in all that could be in your new home.
 However, most builders put significant upgrades into the model.
 It is not unusual here in the metro Phoenix area to find over $100,000 up upgrades in a model home.
 Buyers can see upgraded countertops, flooring, doors to the patio & fixtures.
 Buyers should ask what options are included in the base price of the home.

 The Design Center – Most builders have a design center when buyers go to select their home features.
 And, buyers can select from the standard flooring, countertops, cabinet options, etc. They can also see the pricing for upgraded products.
-Also, some builders may only offer a few sink options.
+Also, some builders may only offer a few sink options, or door options, etc..
 Perhaps none of the ceiling fan options are appealing.
 So while buyers can select all the new items desired at the design center, that selection may not appeal to buyers.
+If the buyer doesn’t like the options at the Design Center, or the cost to upgrade exceed the budget, look at what items you can upgrade later.
+Often buyers decide to upgrade fixtures and faucets at a later date.
+This allows the buyer to find exactly what they want, and shop for pricing.

 Make the most of your money by choosing the largest floor plan or a lot (and location) you can afford.
 Additionally, you can’t easily add another bedroom or change your lot.
 You can upgrade counters or floors later.
 Buyers should not get caught up in the upgrades in the model home.
 Model homes are built with thousands of dollars in upgrades, which will not be included in the basic model.
 Each upgrade will cost the buyer money.